CFGer/frontend-curriculum/03_JS_1/lesson/README.md

 ```

 **null**

+An empty value
 ```javascript
 // null is a nothing value - an empty placeholder const nothing = null;
 ```
+---

-> RECAP - 5 mins
+#### RECAP - 5 mins

->
-> Make sure everyone is up to speed
+Make sure everyone is up to speed

+---

 #### Data Types: Arrays

 **Arrays**

+Lists
 ```javascript
 // Arrays are simply lists of information
 // They can hold mixed data types